microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 ### Overview

-Resources in FHIR are equipped with `reference` Elements for capturing relationships between the people, activities, and items associated in real-world healthcare interactions.
+Resources in FHIR are equipped with `reference` Elements for capturing relationships between the people, activities, and items associated in real-world healthcare scenarios.
 To create a reference between Resources in FHIR, a `reference` Element in one Resource must be populated with another Resource's [Logical ID](https://www.hl7.org/fhir/resource.html#id), [Business Identifier](https://www.hl7.org/fhir/resource.html#identifiers), or [Canonical URL](https://www.hl7.org/fhir/resource.html#canonical).

 Below is an excerpt from an `Observation` Resource with a reference to a patient.
 Notice how `Patient/WDT000000002` is referenced as the `subject` of the observation.